rlunde/pghlifehackers/README.md

 The meeting will be in the meeting room at Panera Bread / Penn Center East: 400 Penn Center Boulevard Pittsburgh, PA 15235

 ![ancient money](./images/chinese-money-sm.jpg)

-special note: everyone who attends this meetup will get a free (worthless) coin that is a replica of Ching Dynasty money.
+**special note**: everyone who attends this meetup will get a free (worthless) coin that is a replica of Ching Dynasty money.
 In the novel I'm writing, a coin just like one of these is the key to preventing the end of the world, so I bought a bag of these just for fun.
 Yours may not prevent the end of the world, but then again, if you don't come get one you'll never be entirely sure...